Tanmay-V22315/Large-Intent-Classification-Dataset/README.md

 I used [oos-eval](https://github.com/clinc/oos-eval) dataset and paraphrased every sentence using [Parrot](https://pythonrepo.com/repo/PrithivirajDamodaran-Parrot-python-natural-language-processing)

 ## Is this clean?
-Unfortunately, no. We can't guarantee that every sentence matches up with its appropriate intent since we automated everything.
+Unfortunately, no. I can't guarantee that every sentence matches up with its appropriate intent since I automated everything.
 Aside from that, some sentences have some punctuations while some don't.
 Also, you should note that since some sentences are the same as previous sentences but phrased in a different manner, this may cause some issues for you.

 ## List of Intents: